 We recommend designing your letterhead using software like Microsoft Word, Adobe Illustrator, or Canva.
 Microsoft Word has standard paper sizes in most versions and you can enter your logo, company information, and corporate identity designs directly in the right spot on the page.
 Adding a letterhead to your documents is the first way that Rentman tackles the style of your documents.

 Keep your formatting consistent

-In most software, you have options to apply styles instead of manually adjusting fonts, fonts sizes and colors.
-In Microsoft Word and Google Docs, you can select if the text is a paragraph, a title or heading to ensure the right styles get applied.
+In most software, you have options to apply styles instead of manually adjusting fonts, font sizes, and colors.
+In Microsoft Word and Google Docs, you can select if the text is a paragraph, a title, or heading to ensure the right styles get applied.
 In Rentman, you can create your own styles and apply them with one click to all types of documents.
-This makes it easy to ensure that your branding and formatting is consistent throughout your documents.
+This makes it easy to ensure that your branding and formatting are consistent throughout your documents.
 If you need assistance getting your formatting just right, we have a document editing service where we can help you create your documents in Rentman for a fee.
 Contact the Rentman support team for more information.

 Let your customer sign and pay digitally

 Your content and branding are of course the most important aspects of your documents.
 However, it’s also worth looking into options that help your customers approve or pay for your services even easier.

 The most common and important digital tools to implement are electronic signatures and digital payments.
 These can both simplify and speed up how your clients accept quotations and pay their invoices.
 By utilizing tools that most of your clients will already be used to from online shopping you can increase your chances of getting that quote signed and your invoices paid in time.

 - Simplicity: The biggest benefit of electronic signatures or online payments is that they are extremely easy to use.

 - Speed: By using electronic signatures and payments you can heavily speed up the turnaround time for them.
 The party to which you have sent the document can sign or pay from anywhere and on any device as long as there is an active internet connection.